Skip to Main Content

 Patient Story: Prosthetic Replacement of the Ocular Surface Ecosystem (PROSE) device

-A 31-year-old female was referred to Baylor St. Luke’s Medical Center in April 2021 to be fitted with a Prosthetic Replacement of the Ocular Surface Ecosystem (PROSE) device on the left eye for a non-healing corneal epithelial defect secondary to neurotrophic keratopathy from a trigeminal schwannoma.
-She underwent surgery in December of 2020 which resulted in loss of corneal sensation and healing as well as loss of facial sensation on her left side.
+A 31-year-old female was referred to Baylor St. Luke’s Medical Center to be fitted with a Prosthetic Replacement of the Ocular Surface Ecosystem (PROSE) device on the left eye for a non-healing corneal epithelial defect secondary to neurotrophic keratopathy from a trigeminal schwannoma.
+She had undergone surgery which resulted in loss of corneal sensation and healing as well as loss of facial sensation on her left side.
 Due to the improper nerve functioning of cranial nerves five and six, she developed a corneal epithelial defect that was recalcitrant on maximum therapy for almost four months.
 She had tried numerous treatments including oxervate, autologous serum tears, Regener-Eyes, amniotic membranes, bandage contact lenses, punctal plugs, eyelid taping, topical antibiotics, and Avastin injections.
 At the initial exam, her visual acuity was 20/200 with a large central epithelial defect and reduced corneal sensitivity.

 She was treated at our PROSE clinic every day for a total of 10 days, and she had achieved complete corneal healing by the third day.
 The PROSE was properly fitted and placed on her left eye with preservative free saline and one drop of BAK-preservative free topical antibiotic inside the bowl of the lens.
 She was advised to wear the lens continuously for 12 hours and to remove, clean, and replenish the lens and wear another 12 hours.
 We repeated 12/12 wear for three days and by the third day of continuous PROSE wear, her cornea was healed.
 By the end of her treatment, her vision improved to 20/25 and she remained stable at her 1-month, 3-month, 6-month and 1 year follow up appointments.
 Her vision improved to 20/20 at her 6 month follow up and she continues to do well wearing her PROSE device for a total of 16 hours a day without any problems or recurrences.